 Laurel Allen Hilbert is the Founder and CEO of A Dignified Home Children and Youth Services.

-Prior to founding A Dignified Home, his professional background included experience as an international outreach and admissions assistant with Rennert International in New York City.
+Before founding A Dignified Home, his professional background included experience as an international outreach and admissions assistant with Rennert International in New York City.
 Prior to that he also held a position with Vision Services for the Blind as a service representative in New York.
-In addition to that, Laurel held a teaching position as an English teacher and as a private tutor with cafetalk.com.
+In addition, Laurel has held a teaching position as an English teacher and as a private tutor with cafetalk.com.

-Most recently he has joined the initiative A Way Home America (AWHM) A movement to prevent and end homelessness among youth and young adults with other nonprofit leaders.
+Most recently he has joined the initiative A Way Home America (AWHM), a movement to prevent and end homelessness among youth and young adults.

 Bevan currently serves on the Bay Area Rapid Transit District’s (BART) Board of Directors for District 9 and he is former chair of the S.F.
 County Transportation Authority.
 As a political aide, Bevan’s 23-year career in San Francisco City Hall included serving two terms on the Board of Supervisors representing District 8, the seat once held by Supervisor Harvey Milk.

 Bevan has a long history of involvement with homelessness and LGBT Civil Rights.
 He served as Director of HOPE Housing Opportunity, Partnerships and Engagement for the City of San Francisco, where he led efforts to open the first Navigation Center, house hundreds of formerly homeless veterans and establish the first supportive housing in the Castro District focused on LGBTQ young adults.

 Previously, Bevan played a key role in rebuilding rail transit in the Los Angeles area, as well as having worked as a legislative staffer for members of the U.S. Congress in both California and New York.

 The godson of legendary jazz singer Billie Holiday, Bevan is the proud parent of Sid Goldfader-Dufty.